d-koppenhagen/k9n.dev/blog/2022-12-vue-route-based-nav-menu.md

 ---
 title: 'Route based navigation menus in Vue'
-description: 'Learn how to build a dynamic navigation menu based on the route configuration using Vue3 and Vue Router'
+description: 'Learn how to build a dynamic navigation menu based on the route configuration using Vue3 and Vue Router.'
 published: true
 author:
   name: 'Danny Koppenhagen'